cvnerds/CarND-Vehicle-Detection/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap.
 I combine heatmaps over multiple scales and then thresholded that map with a value of 4 to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example image showing the detected (merged) bounding boxes, the underlying heatmap and the labeling image.

 ![alt text][image5]